 I was around 14-16 years old.
 I saw a folder named 3D in MS-DOS, got curious thinking it was a game like Wolfenstein 3D, and then got stuck to it ever since.
 I am a self-learner, starting from thick 3Ds Max books and then adding in Maya.
 I was doing 3D work for multimedia students while studying Business Management.
 So to me, it was clear where my passion was.
 After running the family business for a while, I started moving to VFX, beginning with freelance projects.

-For our readers that may not know, can you explain the differences between a general FX Artist and an FX TD (Technical Director)?
+Can you explain the differences between a general FX Artist and an FX TD (Technical Director)?

 There are no textbook definitions of FX Artist and FX TD, but the difference becomes quite clear when you are going through sequence planning and shot assignments.
 Sequences can have repetitive effects, like muzzle flashes, blowing dust in a stormy environment etc. Rig creation tasks are assigned to people with more technical knowledge of the toolset and pipeline.
 In the end, TDs create scene files and tools that are able to run and generate content with a small amount of input.
 These scene files are usually utilized by the FX Artists, who generally have less technical knowledge.
 This gives the artist creative freedom to address supervisor notes without the hassle of coding or python etc. I would not necessarily classify the TDs as mid or junior artists, but usually, we have a mix.
 Sometimes we also have artists who don’t code but deliver amazing effects only with shelf-tools.